GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

  - Set a custom value for the option of `.*`
  - Use the pattern match operator in the info-block selector of `=~`

-As all of the panels use this approach, only the use of other PromQL features will be described.
+As all of the panels use this approach, only the uses of other PromQL features are described.

 **Hottest Devices**